ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_FoleyCrafter**](https://github.com/smthemex/ComfyUI_FoleyCrafter): FoleyCrafter is a video-to-audio generation framework which can produce realistic sound effects semantically relevant and synchronized with videos.
 - [**GraftingRayman**](https://github.com/GraftingRayman/ComfyUI_GraftingRayman): Image Manipulation and Prompt Generation Nodes
 - [**comfyui-deepseek-r1**](https://github.com/ziwang-com/comfyui-deepseek-r1): Comfyui-deepseek-r1 Node Plugin
-- [**LLM Polymath Chat Node**](https://github.com/lum3on/comfyui_LLM_Polymath): Advanced LLM driven node with many custom instructions, including node finder, expert prompter and json converter.
+- [**comfyui_LLM_Polymath**](https://github.com/lum3on/comfyui_LLM_Polymath): An advanced chat node integrating LLMs, real-time web search, image handling, and image scraping.
+Supports APIs from OpenAI, Google, Anthropic, Grok, DeepSeek, and local Ollama.
+Includes custom node finder, smart assistant tools, and growing subnodes like text masking and concept eraser.
 - [**ComfyUI-Background-Replacement**](https://github.com/meap158/ComfyUI-Background-Replacement): Instantly replace your image's background.
 - [**ComfyUI-FreeVC_wrapper**](https://github.com/ShmuelRonen/ComfyUI-FreeVC_wrapper): A voice conversion extension node for ComfyUI based on [a/FreeVC](https://github.com/OlaWod/FreeVC), enabling high-quality voice conversion capabilities within the ComfyUI framework.
 - [**ComfyUI_yanc**](https://github.com/ALatentPlace/ComfyUI_yanc): Yet Another Node Collection.
 Adds some useful nodes, check out the GitHub page for more details.
 - [**ComfyUI Universal Styler**](https://github.com/KoreTeknology/ComfyUI-Universal-Styler): A research Node based project on Artificial Intelligence using ComfyUI visual editor with Stable diffusion Local processing focus in mind.
 This custom node is intended to serve the purpose to offer a large palette of prompting scenrarios, based on Public Checkpoint Models OR/AND Private custom Models and LoRas.
 It includes an integrated learning machine process as well as a set of workflows.
 - [**comfyui-NDI**](https://github.com/ningxiaoxiao/comfyui-NDI): Real-time input output node for ComfyUI by NDI.
 Leveraging the powerful linking capabilities of NDI, you can access NDI video stream frames and send images generated by the model to NDI video streams.
 - [**ComfyUI_StableHair_ll**](https://github.com/lldacing/ComfyUI_StableHair_ll): Hair transfer
+- [**ComfyUI-GPENO**](https://github.com/SparknightLLC/ComfyUI-GPENO): A node for ComfyUI that performs GPEN face restoration on the input image(s).
+Significantly faster than other implementations of GPEN.
 - [**ComfyUI-InstantX-IPAdapter-SD3**](https://github.com/Slickytail/ComfyUI-InstantX-IPAdapter-SD3): ComfyUI implementation of the [a/InstantX IP-Adapter for SD3.5 Large](https://huggingface.co/InstantX/SD3.5-Large-IP-Adapter).
 - [**Pruna nodes for ComfyUI**](https://github.com/PrunaAI/ComfyUI_pruna): This repository explains how to accelerate image generation in ComfyUI using Pruna, an inference optimization engine that makes AI models faster, smaller, cheaper, and greener.
 ComfyUI is a popular node-based GUI for image generation models, for which we provide a custom compilation node that accelerates Stable Diffusion (SD) and Flux inference, while preserving output quality.
-- [**ComfyUI-GPENO**](https://github.com/SparknightLLC/ComfyUI-GPENO): A node for ComfyUI that performs GPEN face restoration on the input image(s).
-Significantly faster than other implementations of GPEN.
+- [**ComfyUI-RK-Sampler**](https://github.com/wootwootwootwoot/ComfyUI-RK-Sampler): Batched Runge-Kutta Samplers for ComfyUI
 - [**ComfyUI - Text Overlay Plugin**](https://github.com/mikkel/ComfyUI-text-overlay): The ComfyUI Text Overlay Plugin provides functionalities for superimposing text on images.
 Users can select different font types, set text size, choose color, and adjust the text's position on the image.
 - [**Comfy Couple**](https://github.com/Danand/ComfyUI-ComfyCouple):  If you want to draw two different characters together without blending their features, so you could try to check out this custom node.
 - [**ComfyUI-mnemic-nodes**](https://github.com/MNeMoNiCuZ/ComfyUI-mnemic-nodes): Added Lora Loader - Tag node, originally by badjeff
 - [**ComfyUI-XTTS**](https://github.com/AIFSH/ComfyUI-XTTS): a custom comfyui node for [a/coqui-ai/TTS](https://github.com/coqui-ai/TTS.git)'s xtts module! support 17 languages voice cloning and tts
 - [**ComfyUI_MS_Diffusion**](https://github.com/smthemex/ComfyUI_MS_Diffusion): you can make story in comfyUI using MS-diffusion
-- [**ComfyUI-RK-Sampler**](https://github.com/wootwootwootwoot/ComfyUI-RK-Sampler): Batched Runge-Kutta Samplers for ComfyUI
 - [**ComfyUI-FFmpeg**](https://github.com/MoonHugo/ComfyUI-FFmpeg): Encapsulate the commonly used functions of FFmpeg into ComfyUI nodes, making it convenient for users to perform various video processing tasks within ComfyUI.
 - [**ComfyUI-RecraftAI**](https://github.com/recraft-ai/ComfyUI-RecraftAI): Recraft AI official ComfyUI custom nodes.
 Recraft V3 (code-named red_panda) is a text-to-image model with the ability to generate long texts, images in a wide list of styles, including custom brand styles.
 - [**ComfyUI-Llama**](https://github.com/daniel-lewis-ab/ComfyUI-Llama): This is a set of nodes to interact with llama-cpp-python
 - [**ComfyUI_Aniportrait**](https://github.com/frankchieng/ComfyUI_Aniportrait): implementation of [a/AniPortrait](https://github.com/Zejun-Yang/AniPortrait) generating of videos, includes self driven, face reenacment and audio driven with a reference image
+- [**ComfyUI-TrainTools-MZ**](https://github.com/MinusZoneAI/ComfyUI-TrainTools-MZ): Nodes for fine-tuning lora in ComfyUI, dependent on training tools such as kohya-ss/sd-scripts
 - [**simple wildcard for ComfyUI**](https://github.com/lilly1987/ComfyUI_node_Lilly): These custom nodes provides a feature to insert arbitrary inputs through wildcards in the prompt.
 Additionally, this tool provides features that help simplify workflows, such as VAELoaderDecoder and SimplerSample.
 - [**Pixelization**](https://github.com/filipemeneses/comfy_pixelization): ComfyUI node that pixelizes images.
 - [**Adaptive Guidance for ComfyUI**](https://github.com/asagi4/ComfyUI-Adaptive-Guidance): An implementation of adaptive guidance for ComfyUI